mxc2/immich-tiktok-remover/README.md

 I found no videos that were falsely detected as TikToks.

+## Immich API Key
+How to get your Immich key

+1) Go to your Immich server and sign in
+2) Click your profile in the top right
+3) Click on `Account Settings`
+4) Click `API Keys`
+5) Click `New API Key`
+6) You may need the `all` permissions from Immich 1.137.0 due to API key changes
+7) Click `Create`
+8) Copy the API key and save it for when you need to run the tool

 ## Customization
 Here are all the customization options available for Immich-Tiktok-Remover: